 What a Certification of Trust Includes

-A certification of trust includes: the date the trust was created, who established it, who the current trustee is and their address, what powers the trustee holds, whether the trust is revocable or irrevocable, how co-trustees share authority, and how trust property should be titled.
+A certification of trust lists the date the trust was created, who set it up, who the current trustee is, and what powers the trustee holds.
+It also notes whether the trust can be changed, how co-trustees share authority, and how to title trust property.

 Instead of furnishing a copy of the trust instrument to a person other than a beneficiary, the trustee may furnish to the person a certification of trust containing the following information: 1.
 That the trust exists and the date the trust instrument was executed.
 2. The identity of the settlor.
 3. The identity and address of the currently acting trustee.
 4. The powers of the trustee.